DELETE is a DML statement that

 You cannot delete from a table and select from the same table in a subquery.

-comma-separated list of the names of one or more partitions or
+of the comma-separated names of one or more partitions or

 subpartitions (or both) from which to select rows to be dropped.